 Make a stop at the nearby heritage-listed Curtain Fig Tree before driving to Yungaburra, the prettiest village I’ve seen in North Queensland.
 Take a look inside it’s small offering of boutique stores, or stop to spot the elusive platypus at their viewing platform.

-So far, this is the hardest hike I’ve endured in the Tablelands!
+So far, this is one of the hardest hikes I’ve endured in the Atherton Tablelands!
 For the first hour until the summit it’s pretty much all uphill and you’re quite exposed to the sun, so do come prepared.
 The next hour is complete downhill which can get a bit steep and slippery in places (good hiking shoes are helpful).
-For the last 20 minutes you’ll exit to the road, finishing up the loop with a bit more uphill to your car.
+For the last 20 minutes you’ll exit to the road, finishing the loop with a bit more uphill to your car.

-Tip: Start this trail early to avoid too much midday sun and take 2 litres of water per person.
+Tip: Start this trail early in Summer to avoid too much midday sun and take 2 litres of water per person.

 After another 1k traipsing the ridge, you’ll find a handwritten sign on a tree that says ‘River to Moon’.
 Follow it for scenic views of Mareeba and the Great Dividing Ranges.

 Retrace your steps to the main track and then it will then start to lead downhill where it’ll get quite steep and slippery before you’re back on the road.
-At the exit you’ll notice a warning sign that says ‘unexploded ammunition may be found in this area, do not handle any suspicious items’ which I guess explains the name ‘Torpedo Bay’, although unfortunately I couldn’t find anymore information about its history.
+At the exit you’ll notice a warning sign that says ‘unexploded ammunition may be found in this area, do not handle any suspicious items’ which I guess explains the name ‘Torpedo Bay’!
+Although unfortunately I couldn’t find any information about its history.

-There are a number of hikes around Lake Tineroo.
-A couple of others that sparked my interest were :
+There are a number of hikes around Lake Tinaroo.
+A couple that sparked my interest were:

 - Downfall Creek Regeneration Walk (5.2k return/1.5hrs/easy)